Factbox: Cardinal George Pell, senior Vatican adviser, charged with sexual offences

-SYDNEY Australian police charged Cardinal George Pell, one of Pope Francis's most senior advisers, with multiple historical sex offences on Thursday.
+SYDNEY (Reuters) - Australian police charged Cardinal George Pell, one of Pope Francis's most senior advisers, with multiple historical sex offences on Thursday.

 Australia's Pell, the Vatican's treasurer, is the most senior figure in the Catholic Church to face charges of committing sexual offences.
 He strenuously denies the charges.